Brian Regan (comedian): Career

 In 1991, Regan made his first late night appearance on The Tonight Show with Johnny Carson.
 Regan continued standup comedy, releasing his first comedy album, Brian Regan Live, in 1997.
 In 2004, Regan self-released a DVD of his performance at the Irvine Improv, titled I Walked on the Moon.
 He was a featured comedian in a Comedy Central's animated stand-up series Shorties Watchin' Shorties.
 In April 2007, Regan signed a deal with Comedy Central to star in two one-hour stand-up specials, release the specials on DVD, develop a show for the network, and headline a theater tour, Brian Regan in Concert: A Comedy Central Live Event, which began June 8, 2007.

 Brian's first one-hour special, Standing Up, debuted on Comedy Central on June 10, 2007.
 The special was recorded in April at The Barclay Theater in Irvine, CA, and a DVD of the performance was released August 14, 2007.
 His second Comedy Central special, entitled The Epitome of Hyperbole, premiered on September 6, 2008.
 A DVD of the performance was released September 9, 2008.
 His performance, All By Myself, is available via CD, exclusively on his website.

 In 2012, Regan was the featured guest on Jerry Seinfeld's web series Comedians in Cars Getting Coffee.
 He is also one of the few comedians to be featured on that show twice appearing in the 2018 episode: "Are There Left Handed Spoons?".
 After seeing him perform standup in New Jersey, Chris Rock invited Regan to appear in his film Top Five (2014), which was his first film appearance.

 In 2015, Regan made his 28th and final stand-up performance on The Late Show With David Letterman.
 On September 26, 2015, Regan recorded the first ever live special on Comedy Central, Brian Regan: Live from Radio City Music Hall.
 It was released as a video/audio album in Feb 2016.

 In 2017, Regan was cast as Mugsy in Peter Farrelly's dark comedy series Loudermilk starring Ron Livingston.
 The series has earned critical acclaim with a 92% on Rotten Tomatoes.
 Creator Farrelly praised Regan on his dark subversive performance in the show by saying, "the performance [Regan] gives this year is the best performance on television this year".
 That same year, Regan signed a deal with Netflix and Jerry Seinfeld to release two stand-up specials, Nunchucks and Flamethrowers (2017), and Stand Up and Away! with Brian Regan (2018).
 On February 23, 2021, Regan released a stand-up special, On the Rocks, on Netflix.

 Influences and acclaim

 Regan cites Johnny Carson, Steve Martin, George Carlin, Richard Pryor, and David Letterman as influences on his comedy.

 Regan has received acclaim among his comedy peers, including Jerry Seinfeld who has described him as "one of my favorite, favorite stand-up comedians".
-Other comedians to have praised Regan include Norm Macdonald, Chris Rock, Jimmy Fallon, Patton Oswalt, David Letterman, and Bill Burr.
+Other comedians to have praised Regan include Chris Rock, Patton Oswalt, and Bill Burr.